 Take a trip to beautiful Naples, Florida and enjoy spectacular beaches and breathtaking scenic views.
 At Naples/Marco Island KOA, you can canoe down a marked trail out of the campground right into the Gulf of Mexico.
 This KOA features great amenities like Wi-Fi, cable TV, a swimming pool, fishing, and more.
 The Naples KOA has sites for rigs up to 72 feet and is an excellent way to get close to the reserves, beaches, and city life that make Naples famous.

 Collier-Seminole State Park Campground is a fairly large campground inside Collier-Seminole State Park that is great for RV travelers.
 The campground has a rather interest shape that from above looks like a diamond.
-In total there are 78 RV spots that are a mixture between sand and dirt pads that all come with 50 amp electrical hookups.
+In total there are 78 RV spots that are a mixture between sand and dirt pads that all come with water and 50-amp electrical hookups.
 The showers and toilets at Collier-Seminole State Park Campground are renowned for being very clean and featuring good water pressure in the showers.

 Another great summer activity is to spend an afternoon relaxing in the park with a picnic.
 There is a picnic area in Collier-Seminole State Park that has two pavilions available to use.
 Both pavilions are equipped with picnic tables and standing charcoal grills.
 Other amenities located nearby for your convenience include the park's boat basin, playground and restrooms.
 The pavilions are non-reservable so make sure you are there with plenty of time if you have a large group as it is first come, first served.